 Aloof Big Brother: There's never any indication that you ever got along with him as your brother or that he ever treated you as anything other than an inferior nuisance.
 His opinion dramatically changes when you overthrow him.

-Giant Space Flea from Nowhere: It's clearly sentient, but no one knows who or what it is, why it's in Aurora, why it's fixated on Albion... it's just a great big evil thing coming your way, and no explanation is ever provided until Fable The Journey reveals his origins.
+Giant Space Flea from Nowhere: He's clearly sentient, but no one knows who or what he is, why he's in Aurora, why he's fixated on Albion... he's just a great big evil thing coming your way, and no explanation is ever provided until Fable The Journey reveals his origins.
 He is part of the corruption that sprung from the illness Sir William Black recieved during his first encounter with Jack of Blades.
 He is in fact an agent of The Corrupter.

 Kill and Replace: His ultimate plan: use Mary's essence-extracting machine to draw out your Heroic power, transform himself into a copy of you and then kill you so he can take your place and topple the monarchy from within.
 All the guidance and help he gave was his means of studying you so as to imitate you better.